Coupa Software Incorporated (COUP) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Morgan Stanley with over 6.34 million shares valued at $2.15 billion.
 The investor’s holdings represent 8.79% of the COUP Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 6.26 million shares valued at $2.12 billion to account for 8.68% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 5.62 million shares representing 7.79% and valued at over $1.91 billion, while Price (T.Rowe) Associates Inc holds 7.03% of the shares totaling 5.07 million with a market value of $1.72 billion.

-Coupa Software Incorporated (NASDAQ: COUP) is -14.98% lower on its value in year-to-date trading and has touched a low of $99.01 and a high of $377.04 in the current 52-week trading range.
+Coupa Software Incorporated (NASDAQ: COUP) is -19.76% lower on its value in year-to-date trading and has touched a low of $106.26 and a high of $377.04 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The COUP stock was last observed hovering at around $275.28 in the last trading session, with the day’s gains setting it 12.87% off its average median price target of $358.00 for the next 12 months.
-It is also 30.23% off the consensus price target high of $413.00 offered by 24 analysts, but current levels are -138.14% lower than the price target low of $121.00 for the same period.
+The COUP stock was last observed hovering at around $281.76 in the last trading session, with the day’s loss setting it -9.82% off its average median price target of $358.00 for the next 12 months.
+It is also 34.15% off the consensus price target high of $413.00 offered by 24 analysts, but current levels are -124.74% lower than the price target low of $121.00 for the same period.

 Coupa Software Incorporated (COUP) Analyst Forecasts